akka/akka/CONTRIBUTING.md

 For external contributions of entire features, the normal way is to establish it as a stand-alone feature first, to show that there is a need for the feature.
-The next step would be to add it to Akka as an "may change"-feature (in the akka-contrib subproject) and marking it's public api with the `MayChange` annotation, then when the feature is hardened, well documented and tested it becomes an officially supported Akka feature.
+The next step would be to add it to Akka as an "may change"-feature (in the akka-contrib subproject) and marking it's public api with the `ApiMayChange` annotation, then when the feature is hardened, well documented and tested it becomes an officially supported Akka feature.